"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Psalms 9:7-8 - But the LORD shall endure forever; He has prepared His throne for judgment.
 He shall judge the world in righteousness, and He shall administer judgment for the peoples in uprightness.

 In Revelation 1:16, we saw that the right hand, or being at the right side, is a favored position and symbolizes strength, protection and salvation.
-The scroll being at the right hand shows that it is very significant.
+The scroll being in the right hand shows that it is very significant.

 The scroll in Revelation has writing on the "inside and on the back."
 In other words, there is writing on both sides of the parchment.
 We read of a similar scroll in Ezekiel: